Ada-Developers-Academy/core-unit-2/intro-to-sql/deleting-records.md

 Zahra is a user of a chat app, which allows her to add and manage her different contacts.
 She can select a contact and talk with them, categorize her contacts, and update contact information.

-Unfortunately Zahra realizes that she put in two entries for a particular friend.
-She only needs the one entry and so she wants to remove the duplicate entry.
+Unfortunately Zahra finds two entries for the same friend.
+She only needs the one entry and so she wants to cleanup her contacts and remove the duplicate entry.

 Consider this feature: